 Some large companies such as Praxair and General Dynamics are accessing the tools that are currently being developed in the Open Platform.
 These companies and collaborating SMLC members see unprecedented value in Smart Manufacturing and see it as a way to continue generating profit, innovation, competitiveness and productivity.

 However, the goal is that companies of all sizes will reap the benefits of Smart Manufacturing.
-As SM’s components are tested, proven to be effective and affordable, small and medium-sized organizations will also see positive results – contributing to and collaborating on SM’s future.
+As SM’s components are tested, and proven to be effective and affordable, small and medium-sized organizations will also see positive results – contributing to and collaborating on SM’s future.

 Remember, SM is on the move now.
 SMMs don’t have to wait to get started.
-Besides readying your equipment base for network communication as mentioned above, SM Platform development and SM test bed deployments are occurring.
+Besides readying your equipment base for network communication, as mentioned above, SM Platform development and SM test bed deployments are occurring.
 One example is the SMLC $11 million grant to develop the nation’s first open platform for industrial applications under the Department of Energy at two industrial test beds.

 The SMLC is currently in its second year of the three-year grant and is in the process of building several other test-bed demonstrations with interested companies.
 Companies of all sizes are able (and are encouraged) to take part and shape the platform development and engage in test beds.